 Maximize the Impact of Your Year-End Giving

 November 1, 2024 - Though it’s only the first day of November, Christmas is just 54 days away, and the New Year follows closely in 61 days.
-The holiday season—and gift-giving—are officially upon us!
+The holiday season—and gift-giving—is officially upon us!
 Wherever you find yourself in the gift-giving process, you’re likely also considering your year-end charitable contributions.
 Fortunately, there’s still plenty of time to meet your philanthropic goals while potentially reaping some tax benefits.
 Here are four strategies you can use before December 31st to maximize the impact of your giving this year.

 1. THINK BEYOND CASH